Brief Description of Employees’ and Employers’ Associations

 - deal with occupational safety and health problems.

 A union can be established with at least 20 workers in active service, or by the association of at least three employers.
-Previous authorisation is not required for the establishment of a labour union.
+Previous authorization is not required for the establishment of a labour union.
 Workers occupying positions of trust cannot belong to the same labour unions with other workers, although they may establish their own labour unions.

 Rights and Importance of Trade Unions

-Even though the official political party (the ‘Institutional Revolutionary Party’ or ‘PRI’) has changed to MORENA, trade unions are still a substantial and important player in the political organisation of Mexico.
+Even though the official political party (the ‘Institutional Revolutionary Party’ or ‘PRI’) has changed to MORENA, trade unions are still a substantial and important player in the political organization of Mexico.
 They strongly influence the Mexican Congress and have introduced and supported most of the social legislation.
-Trade unions in Mexico have representatives on all the bodies responsible for the election of members of state and the federal labour boards.
+Trade unions in Mexico have representatives on all the bodies responsible for the election of members of state and the federal labour courts.

-Types of Representation
+- Types of Representation

 - a certified copy of the bylaws